KatieClarinet/100DaysOfCode/README.md

 - reconfigure our functions so that they interact with the database
 - enviroment variables (for telling express which port to listen to and to store our database connection details)
 - about Pools and how to use them (still a bit shaky on this)

+**Day 34**

+We went into a lot more detail on how to connect our server to the database (using different methods to consolidate this).